Last updated February 20, 2020

 Stanford University (Stanford, CA): All of our PhD students are fully funded.
 The NLM training grant is available to PhD students and post-doctoral MS students who are US citizens or permanent residents, and covers tuition, stipend, and health insurance.
 International students will need to find other sources of support; PhD candidates may be eligible for the Stanford Graduate Fellowship.

 University of California – Irvine (Irvine, CA): We offer full funding for all students in our Ph.D. programs, for the full duration, as long as you continue to make satisfactory academic progress toward the degree.
-Students can receive funding through appointments as a Teaching Assistant (TA) or Reacder.
+Students can receive funding through appointments as a Teaching Assistant (TA)

 University of Michigan (Ann Arbor, MI): Accepted doctoral students are guaranteed full funding (stipend, benefits, and tuition), contingent on academic performance and progress toward their degree.